Carlos Montero: Career

 Carlos Montero is one of the most recognized and respected journalists in Latin America.
-With 30 years of experience in the US media and in his native country of Argentina, Carlos had the opportunity to cover the most important events of international interest both on the ground and from the studio.
-Among the special coverages are the death of Princess Diana, the war in Iraq, the capture of Saddam Hussein, the Arab Spring, the terrorist attacks of 9/11 (Montero was broadcasting live when the planes crashed into the Twin Towers), and several elections in the Americas, including Argentina, Paraguay, Nicaragua, Chile, Bolivia and the United States.
+With 30 years of experience in the US and in his native country of Argentina, Carlos has had the opportunity to cover the most important events of international interest, both on the ground and from the studio.
+Among the special events he has covered are the death of Princess Diana, the war in Iraq, the capture of Saddam Hussein, the Arab Spring, the terrorist attacks of 9/11 (Montero was broadcasting live when the planes crashed into the Twin Towers), and several elections in the Americas, including Argentina, Paraguay, Nicaragua, Chile, Bolivia and the United States.

-Montero was one of the original team of CNN en Español presenters where he worked for 21 years until opening his own production company "Montero Media".
+Montero was one of the original team of CNN en Español presenters, where he worked for 21 years until opening his own production company "Montero Media".
 He was also the presenter of NBC Canal de Noticias and Channel 2 of Argentina.
 From 1989 to 1994 he was a reporter and producer of the news department of Univisión in Miami and a correspondent in the United States of Telefé Noticias from Argentina.